 A comparison of the two different (co)variances can be found in figure \ref{fig:VAR}.
-In general, variance plots have two prominent features: (i) at lower time steps the variance is dominated by white noise, this leads to a power law decrease with fixed spectral index; (ii) at higher time steps red noise start to appear, this shows up as a flattening and then rising of the variance depending on the amplitude and spectral index of the red noise.
+In general, the variance plot has two prominent features: (i) at lower time steps, the variance is dominated by white noise, which leads to a power law decrease with fixed spectral index, (ii) at higher time steps, red noise start to appear, which shows up as a flattening and then rising of the variance, depending on the amplitude and spectral index of the red noise.
 The variance curve can be parametrized as

 The relation between the PTA parameters EFAC, EQUAD, $\gamma_{PTA}$ and $A_{PTA}$ and the variance parameters is not trivial.
-As the white noise follows a fixed theoretical spectral index for a given variance $\beta_{VAR}=-2/-3$ for AVAR and PVAR respectively, we can compare the overall amplitude of the variance white noise with $S_{white}$ from the PTA white noise in \eqref{eqn:PTA_white}:
+As the white noise follows a fixed theoretical spectral index for a given variance $\beta_{VAR}=-2/-3$ for AVAR and PVAR respectively, we can compare the overall amplitude of the variance white noise with $S_{w}$ from the PTA white noise in \eqref{eqn:PTA_white}

 where $\tau_0$ is the sampling time.

 The two red noise spectral indices can be related via